TimesTen ensures the availability, durability, and integrity of data through the following mechanisms:

 ODBC provides an autocommit mode that forces a commit after each statement.
 By default, autocommit is enabled so that an implicit commit is issued immediately after a statement executes successfully.
 TimesTen recommends that you turn autocommit off so that commits are intentional.

 TimesTen issues an implicit commit before and after any data definition language (DDL) statement.

 Checkpoints are used to keep a snapshot of the database.
-If a system failure occurs, TimesTen can use a checkpoint file with transaction log files to restore a database to its last transactionally consistent state.
+If a system failure occurs, TimesTen can use a checkpoint file and transaction log files to restore a database to its last transactionally consistent state.